samlarson/tcp-classifier/README.md

 ## File Structure
 ### exploratory.py
 This file is where I initially tested the socket client and heuristics.
-The goal is to be able to test analysis on "frozen" data, to digest the real-time data from the TCP server and store it temporarily in Pandas dataframes to experiment with classification strategies more easily.
+The goal is to be able to test methods on "frozen" data, to digest the real-time data from the TCP server and store it temporarily in Pandas dataframes to experiment with classification strategies more easily.